dannydyl/FPGA-SPI-Slave-Multi-Digit-Driver/README.md

 ## Acknowledgments

-Special thanks to Prof. Ken Short and the TA team for their guidance and support throughout the laboratory exercises.
+Special thanks to Prof. Short and the TA team for their guidance and support throughout the laboratory exercises.